For Thailand Data Privacy, see SS&C Thailand Data Privacy.

 We may from time to time be required to review information about you held in our systems – including the contents of and other information related to your email and other communications with us – for compliance and business-protection purposes as described above.

 This may include reviews for the purposes of disclosure of information relevant to litigation and/or reviews of records relevant to internal or external regulatory or criminal investigations.

-Your emails and other communications may also be accessed occasionally by persons other than the member of staff with whom they are exchanged for ordinary business management purposes (for example, where necessary when a staff member is out of the office or has left our organisation).
+Your emails and other communications may also be accessed occasionally by persons other than the member of staff with whom they are exchanged for ordinary business management purposes (for example, where necessary when a staff member is out of the office or has left our organization).

 In exceptional circumstances, we may also be required by law to disclose or otherwise process your personal information.

-We will tell you, when we ask you to provide information about yourself, if:
+We will tell you when we ask you to provide information about yourself, if:

 - provision of the requested information is necessary for compliance with a legal obligation, or